Gauravjsh127/openBMCFsp2/openBMC_PSCN/README.md

    - Install docker in your local system

   - Run the script :  openBMC_PSCN/Docker-build-setup-fsp2.sh.
-     This script execution will take appox 1 hour and will generate 3 images in your local system.for iterative build it will take approx 20-25 minutes but for any iterative changes to be  merge push them in github first.
+     This script execution will take appox 1 hour and will generate 3 images in your local system.For an iterative build it will take approx 20-25 minutes but for any iterative changes to be  merge in build push them in github/github.ibm.com first.

 	  	REPOSITORY        	TAG                     IMAGE ID          CREATED          SIZE
 		openbmc/ubuntu  latest-fsp2-x86_64-2328916236   9a4fd8484028      14 hours ago    4 GB       (used by PSCN)